lukecolombo03/connections-maker/brainstorm.md

 rest as the remaining “words” elements.
 - If correct answer submitted for a color, add (index of/Id of) that color to “correct” array, remove the guess’ words from “words” and recompute the grid (useEffect)
+- Let people send the link to others